jerfletcher/BitNet-wasm/README.md

 1.  **Core BitNet Functions:**
     *   The essential C++ functions `ggml_bitnet_mul_mat_task_compute` and `ggml_bitnet_transform_tensor` (defined in `src/ggml-bitnet-lut.cpp`) have been implemented with basic functionality.
     *   These implementations support 2-bit quantization for weights (-1, 0, 1) and matrix multiplication with scaling factors.
-    *   The current implementation provides a foundation for BitNet operations but requires further optimization and testing.
+    *   The matrix multiplication function has been optimized to properly handle memory allocation and data transfer between JavaScript and WASM.
+    *   The tensor transformation function has been implemented to demonstrate BitNet quantization.
 2.  **Basic Model Loading:**
     *   The example now includes functionality to load a BitNet model in GGUF format.
     *   The current implementation loads the model into memory but does not yet perform full inference with the model.
 3.  **Demonstration UI:**
-    *   The example UI has been updated to demonstrate matrix multiplication, tensor transformation, and model loading.
+    *   The example UI demonstrates matrix multiplication, tensor transformation, and model loading.
+    *   The matrix multiplication demo allows users to input custom matrices and see the results of BitNet quantized multiplication.
+    *   The tensor transformation demo shows how BitNet quantization affects tensor values.

 **Conclusion:** The WASM module can be built, loaded, and basic BitNet operations can be performed.
+The matrix multiplication and tensor transformation demos are fully functional.
 However, **full model inference requires additional work as outlined below.**

 ## Next Steps for Full Functionality